xpack/web-jekyll/pages/core/xcdl/guide/rationals.md

 #### Improved testability

-With all metadata available in the packages, and the full configuration also saved as metadata, it is very easy to recreate the project from a script, and integrate the project build into a Continuous Integration systems (like Travis CI, or Jenkins/Hudson), greatly simplifying the definition and use of unit tests.
+With all metadata available in the packages, and the full configuration also saved as metadata, it is very easy to recreate the project from a script, and integrate the project build into a Continuous Integration systems (like GitHub Actions, or Jenkins/Hudson), greatly simplifying the definition and use of unit tests.

 ## Why XCDL? (the long version)